Granville Island

 FlyOver Canada

 It’s time for you to fly across Canada.
 Literally.
-Located only 2 km from Sandman Suites Vancouver-Davie Street, FlyOver Canada offers the exhilarating feeling of flight as you are suspended in their state-of-the-art immersive experience.
+FlyOver Canada offers the exhilarating feeling of flight as you are suspended in their state-of-the-art immersive experience.
 It includes wind effects, mists and scents as you watch the sights of Canada on their 20-metre spherical screen.

 Harbour Cruises & Events